rogerrw/youtube-detoxify/README.md

 - `activeTab`: Allows the extension to interact with YouTube tabs
 - `host_permissions` (youtube.com, youtube-nocookie.com, youtu.be): Required for content scripts to run on YouTube and to fetch video information for embedded videos
 - Content scripts run on all websites to detect embedded YouTube videos

-## Next Steps

-1. Add the icon files to the `icons/` folder
-2. Customize the block page design
-3. Add any additional features you'd like
-4. Test the extension thoroughly
-5. Consider publishing to the Chrome Web Store (requires additional setup)

 ## License